Cirieno/ahk-desktop-helper/README.md

 ### KeyboardTextManipulation

-Enables these global hotkeys to change selected text:
+Enables these global hotkeys to change selected text.

+Note: works in Win11 except in Notepad as the Alt key forces the menu quick-keys to be revealed.

 | Syntax | Description | Example |
 | ------ | ----------- | --------|